Growing the garden

 Sienna Hosta Nursery Manager Ollie

-Most of the plants have been grown by How Green in Kent, a family-run nursery committed to sustainability including growing peat-free.
-They've also been taking care of plants provided by National Collection holders, getting them 'Chelsea ready' (see below).
+Most of the plants were grown by How Green in Kent, a family-run nursery committed to sustainability including growing peat-free.
+They also took care of plants provided by National Collection holders, getting them 'Chelsea ready' (see below).

-Many of the trees have been sourced from New Wood Trees in Devon.
-Big Hedge Co. have kindly lent us hedges to frame the garden and Sienna Hosta have lent us some fantastic hostas, including large and giant leaved varieties that are also in the National Collection held by the King's Foundation at Highgrove.
+Many of the trees were sourced from New Wood Trees in Devon.
+Big Hedge Co. kindly lent us hedges to frame the garden and Sienna Hosta lent us some fantastic hostas, including large and giant leaved varieties that are also in the National Collection held by the King's Foundation at Highgrove.

 Philip Oostenbrink (1)